 Presently, my sister and I heard a muffled voice outside of the house and we went out.
-I was the first and when I emerged I could see mother running toward the south. running toward the south.
+I was the first and when I emerged I could see mother running toward the south.
 Beyond her was someone coming toward our house.
 When they came together, they seemed to embrace and then came on toward home in a hurry.
 I ran toward them.
-Father had come I ran home!
+Father had come

-At the entrance father disengaged the drag line around his shoulders on which was fastened a seal.
+At the entrance father disengaged the drag line around his shoulders on which was fastened snouncers on which was tastened a seal.
 Mother hurried him into the house.
 My father kept saying, "They're alright.
-My feet are alright." saying, "They feet are alright
+My feet are alright."